cristhianjhlcom/sdl2-guide/README.md

     - Detect specifics keys (e.g arrow keys) and show a message on console.
     - Change the rectangle color depends on the arrow key.
 - [ ] Handle mouse interactions.
-    - Draw a circle where the user make a click on the screen.
+    - Draw a little square where the user make a click on the screen.
     - Move a rectangle following the mouse cursor position.